How to Write a Killer Marketing Resume?

 Hobbies & Interests

-Many people wonder whether this section should be in the resumes at all.
+Many people wonder whether this section should be in the resume at all.
 Professional resume writers believe that this is a good way to tell your potential employer a bit more about yourself.
 However, these hobbies and interests should teach you skills and perspectives that can be useful in your professional life.
 For example, traveling and sports are good hobbies to include because they develop critical thinking, analytical skills, and strategic planning.

 Your community involvement is always a good idea.
 Mention it in any case, but describe it in detail if it has any relation to marketing.
 For instance, if you managed to crowdfund utilizing all scope of your professional skills, this will definitely bring a positive reaction from hiring managers.